johnbrussell/bts-data/README.md

 The Department of Transportation publishes data about how many seats and passengers every airline carries on every flight it operates.
 (The data also include cargo capacity and load, but this project only focuses on seats and passengers.)

-This project, at present, is just a database.
-I still need to build a front end.
+This project contains a primitive front end backed by a database.

 ### DB 28 Segment Data